brennane/RepRapGuru/Kit_Review.md

 ### Less happy with

 This hot end has me hot and bothered!
 My biggest gripe is with the "extruder feeder" - the part that pulls the filament to the hot end.
-On my kit the spring was too light and as such the filament would not feed properly and my results, esp. on inner fills, show missing lines and inpartial fills.
-I still have a problem with the gear slipping with my home-grown spring replacement.
-RRG service is sending me a replacement part and I will update with that result.
+On my kit the spring was far light and as such the filament would not feed properly and my results, esp. on inner fills, show missing lines and inpartial fills.
+RRG support worked with me over the course of a week and helped me get this right.
+I worry about others may notice the extruder feeder slipping (clicking and stalling during prints).

 The borosciliate glass was slightly too big for my build plate once the nuts were added.
 I used a dremel and sand small scoopes in the chamfered corner sections.
 This did not take much work but was arguably more danger than I was looking for as a small piece chipped away.

-The linear bearings have as much "grind" as they have roll.
-Thankfully the stepper motors are willing to ignore this and I have some lubrication around.
-I'll think of them as sliders until I replace them some day.
+The linear bearings have a bit of grind as much as they have roll.
+A little grease and the stepper motors don't seem to mind.
+I will likely upgrade these.

 The chord to the power supply uses the following color codes:  yellow, blue, red.
-Even the build manual do not identify which is which.
-I used a wall tester, alligator clips and a moment of danger to confirm the assignment.
-(I describe this in my build notes).
-From what I gather, the chord is not US standard but an old European color code.
+The build manual hints at some of these non-standard color codes but I didn't find a match for this.
+I used alligator clips and an outlet tester to confirm which is the load, neutral and ground, From what I gather this chord is an old European color code that is no longer standard ... but using a US end?
+It's weird.
 This typifies what I think RRG is doing: finding good, but cheap parts, that work with few exceptions.
 To fill the gap they have a good support team to help customers through the build process.

-Kit lacked enough zip ties and didn't have any chord wrap as their pictured unit shows.
-So you can't actually build that picture with the nice wrapped chords without purchasing other bits.
-This is a minor nit compared to the other parts.

 ### Happier with

 Electronics.
-No issue with the arduino clone or its RAMPS 1.4 daugher board.
+No issue with the arduino clone or the RAMPS 1.4 daugher board.
 The stepper motor drivers were largely okay but I have two small complaints with those: first, they could use a little sanding to make them not overlap with each other; second, the potentiometer on those are really finicky (adjustable with a philips screwdriver) it took me a long time to get those tuned.

 Frame is well enough, nothing fancy but put together well enough.
 I do recommend the blue (removable) loctite for the large threaded supports if you don't want your printer to shake itself apart.